HydroModPy/HydroModPy/docs/source/architecture/overview/test-inventory.rst

    python -m pytest --collect-only -q -o addopts= \
      --ignore=tests/integration/test_run_dataset_xugrid.py \
-     --ignore=tests/unit/test_data_schemas.py
+     --ignore=tests/unit/test_data_schemas.py \
+     --ignore=tests/validity_frame

-The two ignored files required optional dependencies that were missing in the local Python environment used for this snapshot.
-The current install manifests include the runtime schema dependency ``pandera``; a fully provisioned development environment may therefore collect a few more tests.
+The first two ignored files required optional dependencies missing in the local Python environment used for this snapshot. ``tests/validity_frame`` imports the standalone, uninstalled ``validity_frame`` sub-project and is not run by any CI job.
+A fully provisioned environment may collect a few more tests.

-Collected test count: **3368**.
+Collected test count: **4979** (rough snapshot; the de-duplication and re-tiering work splits some god-files into many smaller files, so the file count rose while several copy-paste families collapsed into parametrized tables).

 Runtime envelope
 ----------------